 If enough power can be absorbed by the battery for safe braking, none of the energy needs to be wasted by friction braking.

-Whether in a hybrid or conventional powertrain, the benefit’s of drive-by-wire systems are greater precision in controlling the vehicle s performance.
-The greater precision results in better fuel efficiency and the related benefit’s of reduced emissions.
+Whether in a hybrid or conventional powertrain, the benefit’s of drive-by-wire systems is greater precision in controlling the vehicle s performance.
+The greater precision results in better fuel efficiency and the related benefits of reduced emissions.

 Along with the braking system, the hybrids utilize another form of drive-by-wire technology, the electronic throttle control.
 As with the brake pedal, when the driver steps on the gas pedal, a sensor monitors the movements.
 In turn, the Vehicle System Control balances the driver s input with the amount of power required to propel the vehicle, keep the battery charged and power accessories like air conditioning that may be running.

 “Unlike a typical transmission, the hybrid s transmission contains no hydraulics except for an oil pump,” Gee said.
 “The Vehicle System Control sets engine speed and performance to optimize efficiency based on what the driver is doing.”